vsouza/awesome-ios/README.md

 * [XCSwiftr](https://github.com/dzenbot/XCSwiftr) - An Xcode Plugin to convert Objective-C to Swift :large_orange_diamond:
 * [SwiftKitten](https://github.com/johncsnyder/SwiftKitten) - Swift autocompleter for Sublime Text, via the adorable SourceKitten framework :large_orange_diamond:
 * [Kin](https://github.com/Karumi/Kin) - Have you ever found yourself undoing a merge due to a broken Xcode build?
 Then Kin is your tool.
 It will parse your project configuration file and detect errors. :large_orange_diamond:
-* [AVXCAssets-Generator](https://github.com/angelvasa/AVXCAssets-Generator) - AVXCAssets Generator takes path for your assets images and creates appiconset and imageset for you in just one click
+* [AVXCAssets-Generator](https://github.com/angelvasa/AVXCAssets-Generator) - AVXCAssets Generator takes path for your assets images and creates appiconset and imageset for you in just one click :large_orange_diamond:
 * [Peek](https://github.com/shaps80/Peek) - Take a Peek at your application. :large_orange_diamond:
 * [SourceKitten](https://github.com/jpsim/SourceKitten) - An adorable little framework and command line tool for interacting with SourceKit. :large_orange_diamond:
 * [Localizations](https://github.com/athiercelin/localizations) - OS X app that manages localizations of Xcode projects. :large_orange_diamond: